robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 The keywords used in the for loop are on the following rows and the loop ends with `END` (case-sensitive) on its own row.
-Keywords inside the loop do not need to be indented, but it is highly recommended to make the syntax easier to read.
+Keywords inside the loop do not need to be indented, but that is highly recommended to make the syntax easier to read.

 .. sourcecode:: robotframework